The information provided on this site is intended only for healthcare professionals in the United States.*

 Questions about cost to patient?

-Impavido is covered by MOST insurance plans including Medicare/Medicaid with little out of pocket for your patients.
+Impavido is covered by MOST insurance plans with little out of pocket for your patients.
 Patient Assistance is available to those in need.
+Cost of medicine to the patient is typically less than $100

 Q: Does Insurance cover medicine?